vulkomilev/oumi/USAGE.md

 To scale up to multiple nodes, or to use GPUs on a remote cluster, you can use the `oumi-launcher`, which makes it straightforward to run jobs on remote machines.

-You can find a detailled example here: [notebook](https://github.com/openlema/lema/blob/main/notebooks/LeMa%20-%20Running%20Jobs%20Remotely.ipynb)
+You can find a detailled example here: [notebook](https://github.com/oumi-ai/oumi/blob/main/notebooks/OUMI%20-%20Running%20Jobs%20Remotely.ipynb)

 ## 9. Monitoring and Logging

-LeMa supports Weights & Biases (wandb) and TensorBoard for logging.
+OUMI supports Weights & Biases (wandb) and TensorBoard for logging.

 To enable wandb logging, set `enable_wandb: true` in your config file.  logging is enabled by default.
 To enable tensorboard logging, set `enable_tensorboard: true` in your config file.
 TensorBoard logging is enabled by default.